wr1/cfold/README.md

 cfold unfold folded_code.txt -d my_project_modified
 ```

 This will create a directory named `my_project_modified` containing the unfolded codebase from `folded_code.txt`.
 Any modifications, additions, or deletions made by the LLM will be reflected in this new directory.

 ## Fold File Format

 The fold file format is designed to be easily understood by both humans and LLMs.
 It consists of the following structure:

 1.  **Instructions:** The file begins with instructions for the LLM, explaining how to modify, delete, or add files.
 2.  **File Sections:** The rest of the file is divided into sections, each representing a single file in the codebase.
 Each section starts with a line in the format `# --- File: <path> ---`, where `<path>` is the relative path to the file within the original directory.
 The content of the file follows this header.

 **Modifying Files:** To modify a file, keep its `# --- File: path ---` header and update the content below.

 **Deleting Files:** To delete a file, replace its content with `# DELETE`.

 **Adding New Files:** To add a new file, include a new `# --- File: path ---` section with the desired content.

+**Ignoring Files:** Add patterns to a `.foldignore` file in the project root (e.g., `*.log` or `temp/`) to exclude files during folding.

 **Important:** Preserve the `# --- File: path ---` format for all files.